 Abstract

 This study examined hygiene practices and knowledge of street food vendors in the Volta region, Ghana, using the Theory of Planned Behavior as a framework.
-The study adopted a descriptive research design, with a multistage random sampling technique used to select 254 participants out of 750 from rural and urban areas in Volta region of Ghana.
-Data collection involved questionnaires and observational checklists.
+The study adopted a descriptive research design, with a multistage random sampling technique used to select 254 participants from a population of 750 in both rural and urban areasData collection involved questionnaires and observational checklists.
 Statistical analyses, including chi-square tests, were conducted using SPSS to explore relationships between demographic characteristics and hygiene practices.
 Findings revealed that while most vendors (87.8%) washed utensils with soap and water, only 29.1% consistently washed their hands before handling food.
 Hygiene practices such as wearing aprons (79.1%) and head caps (86.6%) were common, but knowledge about using masks (33.9%) and gloves (41.7%) to reduce food contamination was limited.
-Environmental hygiene was suboptimal, with 61.0% of vendors reporting pest presence around vending areas.
-Demographic factors such as education and location influenced certain hygiene practices and knowledge, with significant associations found between education level and practices like utensil cleaning (p = 0.019*) and health status evaluation (p = 0.019*).
-The study concluded that although vendors demonstrated awareness of basic hygiene, gaps in knowledge and inconsistent practices posed risks to food safety.
-It is recommended include intensifying training on comprehensive hygiene practices and improving access to water and sanitation facilities.
+Environmental hygiene was suboptimal, with 61.0% of vendors reporting the presence of pests around vending areas.
+Demographic factors such as education level and location significantly influenced hygiene practices and knowledge. , with significant associations found between education level and practices like utensil cleaning (p = 0.019*) and health status evaluation (p = 0.019*).
+The study concluded that despite demonstrating awareness of basic hygiene, gaps in knowledge and inconsistent practices posed significan risks to food safety.
+Recommendations include intensifying training on comprehensive hygiene practices and improving access to water and sanitation facilities.
 These measures aim to enhance food safety standards and public health outcomes in the region.

 Keywords: Food hygiene, Practice, Knowledge, Street Vendors